 Tesla tires are built to optimize performance, safety, reliability and durability.
-Since tires degrade over time from the effects of ultraviolet light, extreme temperatures, high loads and environmental conditions, it is recommended that tires are replaced every six years, or sooner if required.
+Since tires degrade over time from the effects of ultraviolet light, extreme temperatures, high loads and environmental conditions, always follow the recommended tire rotation schedule.
 For more information on ways to optimize the performance of your vehicle, see the recommended practices for vehicle maintenance.

 Roadside Assistance is available to you, 24 hours a day, 365 days a year.
 For the duration of your New Vehicle Warranty or Used Vehicle Limited Warranty, Roadside Assistance is provided at no cost.
 If your tire is damaged and your vehicle becomes inoperable, you can request roadside assistance immediately from the bottom of your Tesla app home screen.

 Loaner Wheel Service

 In some regions, our trained roadside providers carry a limited number of loaner wheels to quickly exchange for your damaged wheel or tire.
 A new tire will be mounted on your original wheel, at your cost, at your nearest Service Center.